ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 4. Make sure that you [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-creating-a-vpc-using-cli#create-a-vpc-cli).

-### Create a boot volume from a snapshot using the CLI
+### Create a boot volume from a snapshot from the CLI
 {: #snapshots-vpc-restore-boot-CLI}

 Specify the `source_snapshot` parameter and snapshot ID when using the `instance-create` command to create a new instance.

-Example:
+For example:

 ```
 bmcloud is instance-create my-instance-restore1 ea002578-ff10-41fe-9652-e63f7e0e3cba us-south-1 bx2-2x8 ba11a6f2-6c17-4fee-a4b5-5c016fe64376 --boot-volume